 “From the outset, it was important for the new programme to attract cooperation from each business department,” says Helppi.
 “While treasury was tasked with developing a framework, it was recognised that working across many functions would be vital in developing a successful solution.”

 Speed to results with dynamic discounting from C2FO

 For dynamic discounting, C2FO managed the entire supplier onboarding process, from education to ongoing support to suppliers.
-A co-branded email campaign and a dedicated C2FO supplier relationship management team informed Metso’s suppliers that dynamic discounting was available, tailoring their approach to individual profiles and needs.
+A co-branded email campaign and a dedicated C2FO supplier relationship management team informed Metso Outotec’s suppliers that dynamic discounting was available, tailoring their approach to individual profiles and needs.

 The platform’s ‘two clicks to cash’ basis makes it easy for suppliers to join and accelerate invoice payments.
 The dynamic discounting programme was piloted in 2017 across Finland, Sweden, Denmark, Germany and the UK before being rolled-out globally.